Computing Benefit Entitlement

 You should review the benefit computation form you receive to make sure the information is correct.
 If there is an error in the amount of wages or if employers are missing, follow the instructions on the back of your computation to file an objection.

 Whenever income is reported on a weekly claim certification, all wages earned in that week are added to other types of income (such as holiday pay, vacation pay, and dismissal/severance pay) to determine the gross income for the week.
 The Department then uses the "partial wage formula" to compute whether partial UI benefits are payable and if so, what amount should be paid.
 It is possible to receive a partial UI benefit payment for a week even when your gross income is greater than your weekly benefit rate (WBR).
-However, you will not receive benefits if you work a total of 32 or more hours for all employers in a week you are claiming and if your total gross pay is more than $500.00.
+However, you will not receive benefits if you work a total of 32 or more hours for all employers in a week you are claiming or if your total gross pay is more than $500.00.

 The "partial wage formula" used to compute partial weekly UI benefits is shown below: